0xMgwan/EazeFi/README.md

 - **Cross-Border Transfers**: Send money globally with minimal fees and near-instant settlement
 - **Tokenized Local Currencies**: Support for multiple tokenized currencies on the Stellar blockchain
 - **Smart Contract Security**: Remittances secured by Soroban smart contracts
+- **Automatic XLM to TSHT Conversion**: Seamless conversion from XLM to local currency tokens via transaction monitoring
+- **Trustline Management**: Built-in tools for creating and authorizing trustlines for token recipients
 - **Family Pools**: Collaborative remittance pools for family members to contribute together
 - **Transaction History**: Detailed history of all remittances with status tracking
 - **SEP-31 Compliance**: Full implementation of Stellar Ecosystem Proposal 31 for standardized cross-border payments

+## XLM to TSHT Conversion System

+One of EazeFi's key innovations is our automated XLM to TSHT (Tanzania Shilling Token) conversion system:

+### How It Works

+1. **Send XLM**: Users send XLM from their wallet with a special EazeFi memo format
+2. **Transaction Monitor**: Our background service detects these transactions on the Stellar network
+3. **Trustline Verification**: The system checks if the recipient has established a TSHT trustline
+4. **Token Issuance**: TSHT tokens are automatically issued to the recipient at the current exchange rate
+5. **Transaction Record**: The conversion is recorded in the transaction history

+### Technical Components

+- **Transaction Monitor**: A Node.js service that watches the Stellar network for EazeFi transactions
+- **Trustline Creator**: A tool for recipients to establish TSHT trustlines
+- **Trustline Authorizer**: A tool for authorizing recipient trustlines
+- **Exchange Rate System**: Maintains the current XLM to TSHT exchange rate (currently 1 XLM = 248.73 TSHT)

+### Benefits

+- **Seamless Experience**: Users don't need to understand the technical details of token conversion
+- **Instant Conversion**: Tokens are issued within seconds of the XLM transaction being confirmed
+- **Low Fees**: The entire process has minimal fees compared to traditional remittance services
+- **Transparency**: All conversions are tracked and visible in the transaction history

 ### Financial Features
 - **Real-time Exchange Rates**: Up-to-date market rates for all supported currencies